Overview

 Enabling in-meeting notice

-To enable in-meeting notice either as an individual user or on behalf of all users in your enterprise workspace, you need to switch on the setting and enable accessibility permissions.As an individual user (automatic in-meeting notice only)
+To enable in-meeting notice either as an individual user or on behalf of all users in your enterprise workspace, you need to switch on the setting and enable accessibility permissions.As an individual user

-For all users in a workspace (automatic in-meeting notice with manual fallback)
+For all users in a workspace

 This feature is only available to Enterprise plans.
-Workspace admins can enable automatic and manual in-meeting notice for all users in the workspace.
+Workspace admins can enable automatic in-meeting notice for all users in the workspace.
 Once enabled by an admin, individual users cannot turn this feature off.
-To do so, go to Settings > Workspace > In-meeting notice.
+To do so, go to Settings > Workspace > General > Notify participants via meeting chat and turn on Notify in Google Meet and/or Notify in Zoom Chat.
 Admins can also customize the notice message text to match your organization’s requirements (see “Customizing your message” below).
+For automatic in-meeting notice to work, workspace members will also need to enable accessibility permissions (see below).Enabling accessibility permissions

 Automatic in-meeting notice requires macOS accessibility permissions, hence does not work on Windows.
 Auto-paste requires accessibility permissions to interact with your meeting chat window.-